next up previous contents

 We also explain the RMF and ARF generators.
 The latter is based on ray-tracing and can be extremely time-consuming.
 We therefore describe several options for speeding up ARF generation, as well as subsequent spectral fits.

-Three of the XIS units (each with a frontside illuminated, or FI, chip) are sufficiently similar that we recommend the spectra from these units be summed for spectral fitting under most circumstances.
+Three of the XIS units (two, after the damage to XIS2 occurred), each with a frontside illuminated (FI) chip, are sufficiently similar that it is usually safe to sum the spectra from these units.
 However, we never recommend combining the event files (this will lead to the loss of information critical to downstream software).
-Also, XIS1 (with a backside illuminated, or BI, chip) has a distinctly different response and so XIS1 data should not be combined with those from other units.
+Also, XIS1, with a backside illuminated (BI) chip, has a distinctly different response and so XIS1 data should not be combined with those from other units.

-The following are the steps, explained in detail in Chapter 7, in the spectral analysis of HXD data.
+The following are the steps, explained in detail in chapter 7, for the spectral analysis of HXD data:

 1. Obtain the appropriate background files.